The Dreaming: Aboriginal beliefs and culture

 Related entities are known as Mura-mura by the Dieri and as Tjukurpa in Pitjantjatjara.

+The grouping of all Aboriginal people's beliefs and culture around the Dreaming together can only give a generalised view.
+The Australian Institute of Aboriginal and Torres Strait Islander Studies cites 250 distinct language groups, each with variation in beliefs to one another.

 "Dreaming" is now also used as a term for a system of totemic symbols, so that an Aboriginal person may "own" a specific Dreaming, such as Kangaroo Dreaming, Shark Dreaming, Honey Ant Dreaming, Badger Dreaming, or any combination of Dreamings pertinent to their country.
 This is because in the Dreaming an individual's entire ancestry exists as one, culminating in the idea that all worldly knowledge is accumulated through one's ancestors.
 Many Aboriginal Australians also refer to the world-creation time as "Dreamtime".
 The Dreaming laid down the patterns of life for the Aboriginal people.

 Creation is believed to be the work of culture heroes who travelled across a formless land, creating sacred sites and significant places of interest in their travels.
 In this way, "songlines" (or Yiri in the Warlpiri language) were established, some of which could travel right across Australia, through as many as six to ten different language groupings.
 The dreaming and travelling trails of these heroic spirit beings are the songlines.
 The signs of the spirit beings may be of spiritual essence, physical remains such as petrosomatoglyphs of body impressions or footprints, among natural and elemental simulacra.

 Some of the ancestor or spirit beings inhabiting the Dreamtime become one with parts of the landscape, such as rocks or trees.
 The concept of a life force is also often associated with sacred sites, and ceremonies performed at such sites "are a re-creation of the events which created the site during The Dreaming".
 The ceremony helps the life force at the site to remain active and to keep creating new life: if not performed, new life cannot be created.